ibleaman/JPPC/concerts.md

 *ENGLISH TRANSLATIONS PROVIDED*

 ~~Sunday, June 14, 2020, 3:00 p.m.~~
-**COVID-19 UPDATE**
+***COVID-19 UPDATE***
-For the sake of public safety, performance spaces will still be closed at that time.
+For the sake of public safety, performance spaces will still be closed this June.
 So we need to postpone the event until 2021 – date TBA.

 **Merkin Concert Hall